-Applicants should actively consider how these impacts can be maximised and developed through the Pathways to Impact document in their application.
-This will form part of the peer review and assessment process.
+Applicants should actively consider how these impacts can be maximised and developed in their proposal, and this will form part of the peer review and assessment process.

 Opportunities for making an impact may arise, and should be taken, at any stage during or after the course of the research.
 It is important that researchers put in place a robust strategy for maximising the likelihood of impact opportunities arising and their own capacity for taking advantage of these.

-Careful consideration of Pathways to Impact is an essential component of research proposals and a condition of funding.
-Grants will not be allowed to start until a carefully considered Pathways to Impact statement is received.
+Careful consideration of impact is an essential component of research proposals and a condition of funding.

 Excellent research without obvious or immediate societal or economic impact will not be disadvantaged in the peer review and assessment process.
-Researchers who feel that this relates to their research should, however, use the Pathways to Impact document to explain their reasoning.
-We share and endorse the statement on research councils' expectations of researchers (UKRI website).
+Researchers who feel that this relates to their research should, however, explain their reasoning in their proposal.

 We are keen to support research which is ambitious (but clearly specified) and has the potential for high scientific impact and/or high user impact.
 We also recognise that such research may carry a higher than normal risk of failing to deliver the full range of expected research outputs.